blakusnaku/blakusnaku-superstore-cleaning/README.md

 - **Markdown log:** [`docs/data_documentation.md`](./docs/data_documentation.md) – daily notes and what I learned

 ---

-## Next Steps
-- More pivot practice (sales by region, profit by segment, etc.)
-- Try dashboards in Excel / Google Data Studio
-- Summarize insights and write a short reflection

----

 ## Example Chart
 **Sales by Category and Sub-Category**